verumsolum/orf_weather/README.md

 ## Status

-As of November 19, 2016,
+As of November 27, 2016,
-this code is mostly as it existed on my own computer, and has not yet been adapted for convenient sharing.
+this code has recently been adapted from a file of functions created as I learned to use R into an R package.
-As this code is also from my initial explorations of R, what is here falls short of what I would write today, and is far from what an experienced R user would probably write.
+This code falls short of what I would write today, and is far from what an experienced R user would probably write.

 ## Next step

-My next goal is to complete the transition from a directory on my main computer to a repository that can be used on multiple computers.
-(This is an admittedly fuzzy step.)
+My next goal is to polish the existing functions within the package.
+The highest priority is to adapt them to deal with the current dependency on variables which do not necessarily exist in the user's R environment.